In Bahrain, pope's message may get caught in Shi'ite-Sunni rights divide | Law-Order

 It is home to the first Catholic church to be built in the Gulf area in modern times, which opened in 1939, as well as the cathedral of Our Lady of Arabia, the largest Catholic church on the Arabian Peninsula.
 While the pope's visit is a dream come true for the island state's Catholics, it has drawn attention to tensions between the Sunni-led government and the Shi'ite community that led a sizeable pro-democracy uprising in the 2011 "Arab Spring", which Bahrain quashed with Saudi and UAE help.

-A Bahrain government spokesperson, in response to a Reuters request for comment, said in a statement that "no individual in the Kingdom is arrested or in custody because of their beliefs" and that the constitution protects freedom of expression.
 Hinder said he believed that while the pope may discuss human rights broadly in public, any Vatican mention of the appeals by the Shi'ite Muslims or their advocates would be made in private.
+Bahrain says the interfaith forum it is hosting during the pope's visit aims to cement "values of peace and tolerance".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)